Dubrovnik shoulder season: why May, June, and September are the sweet spot

 Cable car: queues of 5–10 minutes versus 20–30 minutes in peak season.

 Cable car to Mount Srđ — shorter queues in shoulder seasonAccommodation quality: the best properties inside the Old Town and near the Pile Gate — often fully booked in July–August — have availability in shoulder months.
 This means you can sometimes access higher-quality accommodation at lower prices.
+The where to stay in Dubrovnik guide breaks down each neighbourhood, and shoulder season is the easiest time to secure a top pick in any of them.

 The shoulder season compromise: what you’re giving up